owayss/blog/content/post/go-inside-docker/index.md

 }
 ```
 ## The straightforward approach
 Docker containers are launched from images.
-The standard way of creating an image is by writing a Dockerfile, which can be thought of the "source code" for a container.
+The standard way of creating an image is by writing a Dockerfile, which can be thought of as the "source code" for a container.

-As our first approach, let us use the one from the [Go blog](https://blog.golang.org/docker)
+As our first approach, let us use the one from the [Go blog](https://blog.golang.org/docker):

 ```docker
 # Start from a Debian image with the latest version of Go installed